What is venous hypertension?

 Leg pain may be present much before varicose veins present.

-Who are more prone to venous hypertension?
+Who is more prone to venous hypertension?

 - Age – incidence increases with age